 What’s included in a paid subscription?

 For $19 a month or $199 a year, you can subscribe to our weekly digital magazine (online only), which features five or six essays and articles every week.
-Our weekly issue includes an approximately 3,000 word cover story, a news analysis piece, a Q&A with prominent individuals on politics, business and the arts.
-There is also a full page graphic, called “The Big Picture,” and our books and op-ed columns, featuring writers such as Alec Ash and Victor Shih.
-The subscription also includes a Thursday afternoon newsletter called “What We’re Reading,” written by David Barboza and Andrew Peaple.
+Our weekly issue includes an approximately 3,000-word cover story, a news analysis piece, a Q&A with prominent individuals on politics, business and the arts.
+There is also a collection of infographics or a full-page graphic, called “The Big Picture,” and our op-ed columns, featuring writers such as Victor Shih.
+The subscription also includes a Thursday afternoon newsletter called “What We’re Reading,” written by Andrew Peaple.
 He runs down some of the best news articles and documents he’s followed during the past week.
 Subscribers also gain access to our daily “newsfeed” either on our site or via email.
-It tracks English language coverage of business, finance and economics in China, everything from The Wall Street Journal and The New York Times to Bloomberg News and Caixin.
+It tracks English language coverage of business, finance and economics in China, listing headlines from The Wall Street JournalThe New York Times, Bloomberg News, Caixin and more.

 Do you offer discounts?